The different types of pizza ovens explained

 A good pizza oven has an important role to play in creating that perfect slice and let’s be honest we wouldn’t want to settle for anything less.

 Of all the pizza ovens available on the market, deciding on which model will meet not only your requirements but also your expectations is a game-changer.
-So how important is it finding the right oven to cook your pizza in?
+So how important is it to find the right oven to cook your pizza in?
 Sure we can all agree to find a pizza oven that can produce a well-cooked pizza with no soggy bits and a nicely cooked base is high on the priority list.

 In this blog, we explore a range of ovens you can cook a pizza in and how to get that perfect slice of pizza in the comfort of your own home.